simonepri/sudoku-solver/readme.md

 an empty cell.

-Clearly, a simple approach is to loop through the whole board and check whether or not there is an empty cell but this would cost `O(N)` each time.
-Instead of doing so, we count the number of filled cells of the board (also called clues) and then compare it against the total number of cells of the board.
+Clearly, a simple approach is to loop through the whole board and check whether or not there is an empty cell but this would cost us `O(N)` each time.
+Instead of doing so, we keep the count the number of filled cells of the board (also called clues) and then compare it against the total number of cells of the board.

-At the cost of a constant additional work inside the `set_cell` using this approach lowers the time complexity of the operation to `O(1)`.
+At the cost of a constant additional work inside the `set_cell` to keep the count updated allow us to lower the time complexity of the operation to `O(1)`.

 ### Check if a value is legal for a cell
 The `get_candidates` operation has the job of returning the, possibly empty, list of valid values which can be legally placed in a particular empty cell.

-One approach to accomplish this, is to iterate on the row, column, and box of the cell given searching for unused values and this would cost us `O(3*S) = O(S)`.
-This is almost the best we can aim for this particular operation.
-Almost, because we can remove the constant factor `3` by keeping track of the used values on each row, column, and box of the board.
+To accomplish this, one could simply iterate on the row, column, and box of the cell given searching for unused values.
+Doing this would cost us `O(3*S) + O(S) = O(S)` and it's almost the best we can aim for this particular operation.
+Almost, because we can remove the `O(3*S)` addend by keeping track of the used values on each row, column, and box of the board.

 To do so, we keep a bit-set of `S` bits for each row, column, and box and each time a specific cell's value `v` is set, we also set the bit at position `v - 1` of the 3 bit-sets for the particular row, column, and box of the given cell.
 To check whether a value `v` is valid or not we just check if the bit at position `v - 1` is not set in any of the 3 bit-sets for the particular row, column, and box of the given cell.
-Since each check is constant and we have `S` to check the overall time complexity is `O(S)`.
+Since each check is constant and we have `S` values to check, the overall time complexity is `O(S)`.

-Removing this constant factor leads to some additional constant work inside the `set_cell` method and an overall additional memory usage of `O(3*S) = O(S)`.
+This optimization cost us a constant additional work inside the `set_cell` method to keep the bit-sets updated and a per-instance additional memory usage of `O(3*S) = O(S)`.

 ### Count the number of candidates of a cell
 The `get_search_space_size` computes the search space as defined in the